Giri1515/grocery-pos/README.md

 The previous time I submitted a kata, it was said that at some point I may have missed commiting a file because I had a commit that wouldn't build or pass the tests.
 This time to ensure that every commit to master was good, I set up a CodeBuild job on AWS to build each pull request to Master and to make sure it passed before I merged.
+AWS CodeBuild definition is in the [buildspec.yml](https://github.com/javaplus/grocery-pos/blob/master/buildspec.yml).
 So, I did feature branches for all my development and even before commiting locally I ran all the tests with maven and then did a "git add ." and then "git commit" to make sure I didn't miss anything.

 I also setup a CodePipeline on AWS to automatically test,build, and deploy the code to an Elastic Beanstalk instance.
 I've added a Postman project as well as a link below to the Swagger/OAS if you want to hit the running app on AWS.